jonnay/BunnyDoors/Readme.txt

 1.8 Permissions
 ===============

-   bunnydoors.admin.alldoors: Access to lock and unlock ALL the server doors bunnydoors.admin.reload: access to reload the configuration bunnydoors.lock: access to lock a door bunnydoors.key.*: lets you open all locked doors bunnydoors.key.<keyname>: Lets you open the named door
+   bunnydoors.use: access to use the /bunnydoor command bunnydoors.admin.alldoors: Access to lock and unlock ALL the server doors bunnydoors.admin.reload: access to reload the configuration bunnydoors.lock: access to lock a door

+   bunnydoors.keycmd.use: access to use the /bunnykey command bunnydoors.keycmd.list: list the users curent key bunnydoors.keycmd.listall: list all keys available bunnydoors.keycmd.admin.give: access to give the key

+   bunnydoors.key.*: lets you open all locked doors bunnydoors.key.<keyname>: Lets you open the named door